-- Keep an eye out for small red streaks on sheets and blankets – if you or anyone else has slept in an infested bed, rolling over and squashing a bed bug mid-meal could leave a tiny streak of blood on the blankets and sheets.
+- Keep an eye out for small red streaks on sheets and blankets – if you or anyone ever find mold on bed or have slept in an infested bed, rolling over and squashing a bed bug mid-meal could leave a tiny streak of blood on the blankets and sheets.
 (Blerg!)

 - Bed bugs are shedders: they’ll leave exoskeletons, or shed skins, behind for the trained travelers’ eye to find.

 Bed bugs are small and flat-bodied, the size and shape of an apple seed.
 Adults are a rust red color.
 Young bugs are smaller and white.

 Like mosquitoes, ticks, and the cast of Twilight, they’re blood-suckers.

 Don’t panic!
 The good news: a bed bug biting you isn’t going to hurt.
 The bad news: that means you’ll sleep right through it!